NuPhy Air60 HE Keyboard Review

 This software is fairly complex but relatively easy to navigate.
 It allows you to adjust RGB lighting and effects, rebind keys, set custom profiles, create macros, and customize switch actuation and rapid trigger settings.

-It also supports more advanced analog key settings.
+It also supports more advanced key adjustment settings.
 Unfortunately, many of the descriptions of how these advanced settings work are unclear.
-They may be particularly confusing if you aren't already familiar with analog gaming keyboards.
+They may be particularly confusing if you aren't already familiar with gaming keyboards that support adjustable actuation.
 NuPhy has a more in-depth explanation for these settings as well as some examples in an online IO manual on their website.

-Find our description for these settings below.
-Just be aware that you may need to experiment with them yourself to decide if they'll be useful for the games you play.
+Below is our description of these settings.
+However, you may need to experiment with them yourself to decide if they'll be useful for the games you play.

 • Dynamic Keystroke: Allows you to map up to four different actions to a single key based on actuation distance.